JillShyrine/ClanPedia/README.md

 # ClanPedia
- Connect and complete but needs polishing!
+ Connected and complete but needs polishing!